nginxinc/nginx-ingress-workshops/Rancher/docs/rdt/readme.md

 [Website](https://rancherdesktop.io)

 **Steps**
-- Download the binary for your Mac type and run the .dmg
+- Download the binary for your Mac type and run the `.dmg` installer
-- Drag Rancher Desktop (RDT) into the applications folder.
+- Drag Rancher Desktop (RDT) into the `Applications` folder.
 - Run Rancher Desktop from the Mac Launcher.
 - Once it launches a popup window will appear that allows you make settings to the local K3s cluster.
 - Deselect the option to deploy K3s for now.

 **Deploy the override.yaml**

-This is required to turn off the internal load balancer Klipper in RDT.
+This is required to turn off the internal load balancer, `Klipper`, in RDT, which we will not need for the purposes of this workshop.

-- Locate the overide.yaml file in our the git repo location below.
+- Locate the `overide.yaml` file in our the git repo location below.
 ```
 cd Rancher/source/rdt/
 ```
-- Copy it to the directory below
+- Copy `override.yaml` to the following directory using the command below.
 ```
-/Users/[Your User Name Here]/Library/Application Support/rancher-desktop/lima/_config
+cp override.yaml $HOME/Library/Application Support/rancher-desktop/lima/_config
 ```

 **Final settings and launch for Kubernetes on RDT**

-- From the rancher menu select preferences.
+- From within RDT, click the "Cog" icon on the top-right of the window, opening RDT's preferences.
 - Locate and switch to the "Virtual Machine" tab.
 	- Set memory to 8 gb if possible
 	- Set CPUs to 4 if possible